rsdoiel/mkpage/README.md

-    An experiment, a deconstructed content manage system, something is sure to change
+    Your deconstructed web content system, something is sure to change

-# mkpage
+# mkpage project

+*mkpage* (pronounced "make page") colletion of command line utilities written as a [Go](https://golang.org) package.
+These utilities provide an experimental deconstructed content management systems for the websites.
+Rather than run systems like Wordpress and Drupal you can assemble your own by combining the tools in *mkpage* with common Unix utilities to render your website.
+This means that Bash scripts can easily create simple to complex websites from content written in Markdown.
+Versioning your site works easily with source code control systems such as git or svn.

+## It stared with *mkpage*

-An experimental template engine with an embedded markdown processor.  *mkpage* (pronounced "make page") is a simple command line tool which accepts key value pairs and applies them to a Golang [text/template](https://golang.org/pkg/text/template/).
+*mkpage* utility is an experimental template engine with an embedded markdown processor.
+It is a simple command line tool which accepts key value pairs and applies them to a Golang [text/template](https://golang.org/pkg/text/template/).
 The key side of a pair corresponds to the template element names that will be replaced in the render version of the document.
 If a key was cllaed "pageContent" the template element would look like `{{ .pageContent }}`.
 The value of "pageContent" would